 Plum Voice has confirmed that Evergage has GDPR-ready procedures in place.
 For more information on Evergage’s compliance status, please visit it’s GDPR webpage.

-Plum Voice has received assurance from Bizible that it will be compliant with GDPR on its implementation deadline.
-For more information on Bizible’s compliance status please visit it’s GDPR information webpage.
+Plum Voice has received assurance from Bizable that it will be compliant with GDPR on its implementation deadline.
+For more information on Bizable’s compliance status please visit it’s GDPR information webpage.

 Plum Voice has confirmed that Salesforce has an active ISO 27001 certification, and that it has a current certificate of compliance from UK Cyber essentials.
 To view these certifications please visit Salesforce’s compliance webpage.